Azobisisobutyronitrile: Chemical reactions

 These radicals formed by the decomposition of AIBN can initiate free-radical polymerizations and other radical-induced reactions.
 For instance, a mixture of styrene and maleic anhydride in toluene will react if heated, forming the copolymer upon addition of AIBN.
 Another example of a radical reaction that can be initiated by AIBN is the anti-Markovnikov hydrohalogenation of alkenes.
 AIBN has also been used as the radical initiator for Wohl–Ziegler bromination.
 The AIBN-derived 2-cyano-2-propyl radical abstracts the hydrogen from tributyltin hydride.
 The resulting tributyltin radical can be used for removal of a bromine atom.

 AIBN-derived radicals abstract a hydrogen from HBr to give a bromine radical, which can add to alkenes.
 This type of hydrohalogenation of an alkene proceeds with anti-Markovnikov selectivity.

-Production and analogues
+Production

 AIBN is produced in two steps from acetone cyanohydrin.
 Reaction with hydrazine gives the substituted dialkylhydrazine.
 In the second step, the hydrazine is oxidized to the azo derivative: